oracle/graal/substratevm/NativeImageMavenPlugin.md

 To simplify the generation of native images, Native Image now works out of [Maven](https://maven.apache.org/what-is-maven.html) with the [Native Image Maven Plugin](https://search.maven.org/artifact/org.graalvm.nativeimage/native-image-maven-plugin).

-One can build a native image directly with Maven using the `mvn package` command without running the `native-image` command as a separate step.
-It is sufficient to add `native-image-maven-plugin` into the `<plugins>` section of the `pom.xml` file:
+You can build a native executable directly with Maven using the `mvn package` command without running the `native-image` command as a separate step.
+However, the Maven project that uses the plugin should be built on a JDK containing the `native-image` tool in `<java.home>/lib/svm/bin/native-image` (or `<java.home>/jre/lib/svm/bin/native-image` for a Java 8 JDK).
+GraalVM is such a JDK (if `native-image` has been previously installed with `gu`).

+Next, add `native-image-maven-plugin` into the `<plugins>` section of the `pom.xml` file:

 ```xml
 <plugin>